datadryad/dryad-app/app/views/layouts/_publication_policy.html.md

     4. The primary language of the Dataset must be English.
 Dryad Curation personnel cannot effectively review or curate Submissions in other languages at this time.
 2. **Expressions of Concern, Retraction and Removal of Files**.
 If there is an associated Scholarly Publication, Dryad generally defers authority to the publisher when issues arise regarding validity of the Dataset.
 If a Dataset on the Website is associated with a Scholarly Publication for which there is an “expression of concern,” “retraction” or similar statement on the part of the publisher, Dryad will continue to make the Dataset available, but with an appropriate warning and a link to the statement  from the publisher.
 Data files that are updated as corrections to the original Scholarly Publication will be similarly linked to the publisher’s corrigendum where Dryad is made aware of such.

-    Those who wish to see a Dataset on the Dryad Website taken down, either for copyright infringement, because of privacy concerns, or for other legitimate cause, should contact [curator@datadryad.org](mailto:curator@datadryad.org) providing the following:
+    Those who wish to see a Dataset on the Dryad Website taken down, either for copyright infringement, because of privacy concerns, or for other legitimate cause, should contact <a class="emailr" href="mailto:dev@null?subject=Takedown request">gro.dayrdatad@pleh</a> providing the following:

     5. A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed;
     6. Identification of the work claimed to have been infringed, or, if multiple works at a single online site are covered by a single notification, a representative list of such works at the site;